 - McGill University offers generous scholarships to incoming students.
 The Scholarships and Student Aid Office can help your student and you navigate financing their degree, provide guidance on awards and bursaries, and more.
 It's also where your student can obtain a Work Study job if they'd like to work during the academic year.

 Peer Tutoring (Alternate title: Too Fast Tu-toring)

-- If your student finds they'd like academic support from a peer tutor — or if they'd like to make some money by working as one — Tutorial Service is the place to go.
+- If your student finds they'd like academic support from a peer tutor — or if they'd like to make some money by working as one — Tutorial Service (offered through the Healthy Living Annex) is the place to go.
 Tutoring costs $18/hour for undergraduate tutors and $22/hour for graduate tutors, but some students can have their tutoring subsidized.

 - There are many organizations available to help keep the campus safe.
 Security Services helps to create and maintain a self and welcoming environment for everyone who steps foot on either of McGill campuses.

 - There are also several volunteer and peer-led organizations that are here to support all students.
 WalkSafe and DriveSafe are two volunteer services to accompany students on the downtown campus home at night.
 In case of an emergency, the McGill Student Emergency and Response Team is on-hand in residences and elsewhere to provide first aid.

 If possible, it's best to get in touch with the office or organization handling the concern you have.